StianOvrevage/k8s-sidecar-rollout/README.md

 Anti-goals:
   - Re-invent logic to determine success/failure of a rollout.
   - Re-invent logic to determine which Pods to include/exclude based on whichever annotations and rules sidecar injectors use to target Pods for injection.

+# Development

+Update pip module versions:

+    pip install pur
+    pur -r requirements.txt

+Beware that `urrlib3` may have to be set back to `urllib3<2.0` due to the `kubernetes` package.

 # Backlog